11 Symptoms of Shingles You Might Be Ignoring

 Shingles symptom: Skin irritation on one side of the body

 This is one of the hallmark symptoms of shingles, also called herpes zoster.
-“Shingles is always on one side of the body,” says Randy Wexler, MD, a family physician at the Ohio State University Wexner Medical Center in Gahanna, OH.
+“Shingles is always on one side of the body,” says Randy Wexler, MD, a family physician at the Ohio State University Wexner Medical Center in Gahanna, Ohio.
 “It never crosses the midline.”

 Shingles symptom: Sensitivity to light

 A sudden sensitivity to bright light, whether sunshine or fluorescent lighting, can be a subtle sign that something is amiss.
-According to Larisa Geskin, MD, an associate professor of dermatology at Columbia University Medical Center in New York, NY, it may mimic the feeling of a mild migraine coming on.
+According to Larisa Geskin, MD, an associate professor of dermatology at Columbia University Medical Center in New York, it may mimic the feeling of a mild migraine coming on.

 Shingles symptom: Flu-like feeling